 FindLaw provides targeted information about various different categories of defective or dangerous products, listed below:

 See the U.S. government's Recalls.gov Website for information about recent product recalls and a searchable database of past recalls.
+You can also learn about consumer protection laws by state on our consumer protection attorney answers page.

 If you have been injured by a defective product, you may want to consider contacting a personal injury lawyer to learn about the legal remedies that may be available.
 See "Product Liability Legal Help" for more information about hiring an attorney for a product claim, plus links to consumer protection agencies and applicable laws.